-What You Need to Know About Instructional Designer or Technologist
+What Do Instructional Designer or Technologist Do?

-Job Description: Develop instructional materials and products and assist in the technology-based redesign of courses.
+Career Description Develop instructional materials and products and assist in the technology-based redesign of courses.
 Assist faculty in learning about, becoming proficient in, and applying instructional technology.

 - Assess effectiveness and efficiency of instruction according to ease of instructional technology use and student learning, knowledge transfer, and satisfaction.

-What Every Instructional Designer or Technologist Should Know
+Qualities of an Instructional Designer or Technologist

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.